RockstarLang/rockstar/codewithrockstar.com/docs/07-flow-control.md

 Languages like Python that use indentation to control scope don't have this problem: indenting creates a block, and if you drop a level of indentation, the block's over.

 Rock lyrics don't have curly braces, and they don't have indentation.
-To end a block, you can use the keyword `end`:
+Rockstar historically used a blank line to denote the end of a block; this turned out to be really confusing when you had nested blocks, so as well as a blank line, you can now use the keyword `end`:

 {% rockstar_include oh-yeah-baby-minimalist.rock %}

 Singing `end end end` doesn't sound very rock'n'roll, so Rockstar also supports the aliases `oh`, `yeah` and `baby` - because it turns out you can get away with repeating that stuff almost *ad infinitum* and it just sounds like song lyrics.
-The Corrs' "So Young" opens with the line "yeah, yeah, yeah, yeah, yeah", Whitesnake's "The Deeper The Love" has a "baby baby baby", and if you throw in the odd "oh, yeah baby, yeah yeah yeah" you can close half-a-dozen nested blocks and nobody's going to notice except the Rockstar parser.
+The Corrs' "So Young" opens with the line "yeah, yeah, yeah, yeah, yeah", Whitesnake's "The Deeper The Love" has a "baby baby baby", and if you throw in the odd `oh, yeah baby, yeah yeah yeah` you can close half-a-dozen nested blocks and nobody's going to notice except the Rockstar parser.

 {% rockstar_include oh-yeah-baby-idiomatic.rock %}

 ### Oooooh

 You can also close as many blocks as you need to by using Rockstar's `oooh` keyword.
 This closes one block for every letter `o` -- so `oh` closes one block, `ooh` closes two blocks, `oooh` closes three blocks, and so on.
 You can also combine `oooh` with other keywords, so that `oooh yeah baby` will close five blocks, and if there's a blank line immediately after it, that'll close a sixth block.